eXascaleInfolab/bench-vldb20/README.md

     $ mono TestingFramework.exe -alg stmvl -algx cdrec 4 -d airq -scen ts_nbr
 ```

-- Remark: The command `-algx` cannot be executed in group and thus must preceed the name of each algorithm.
+**Remark**: The command `-algx` cannot be executed in group and thus must preceed the name of each algorithm.

 ___